 A separate GAP is in place for the section that falls within Dacorum Borough, which is owned and managed by Dacorum Borough Council (DBC).
-SADC and DBC will work in liaison over common issues to ensure continuity across the whole route.

 The Friends of the Nickey Line was established in 2006 and the group is active in the research and publicity of the line and in carrying out management through their volunteer work parties.
 They also source funding towards management and improvement projects.
 The aims of the group are: